 - Jury trials.

-Detroit Medicare Fraud Defense Attorneys
+Detroit Medicare/Medicaid Fraud Defense Attorneys

 Dr. Nick Oberheiden is a Harvard-trained and internationally educated health care fraud defense attorney.
 He has successfully represented health care executives, business owners, public officials, physicians, and lawyers in high profile prosecutions, people accused of political corruption, been involved in government investigations, and assisted with media campaigns, including 60 Minutes.
 Dr. Oberheiden is often sought out to help end federal investigations before they result in criminal charges.
 He also leads internal investigations, implements corporate compliance programs, and teaches U.S. criminal law and federal litigation in the United States and abroad.